 Learn more about the importance of bio circular on the materials ecosystem, which can transform plastic waste and renewable waste into useful materials.

-Recently, Dow and New Energy Blue announced a long-term supply agreement in North America in which New Energy Blue will create bio-circular attributed ethylene from agricultural residues for plastics production.
+Recently, Dow and New Energy Blue announced a long-term supply agreement in North America in which New Energy Blue will create bio-based ethylene from agricultural residues for plastics production.
 Dow’s agreement with New Energy Blue, staffed by experts with deep experience in bio-conversion ventures, is the first agreement in North America to generate plastic source materials from corn stover (stalks and leaves).
 This is also Dow’s first agreement in North America to utilize agriculture residues for plastic production.
 This agreement would play a pivotal role in Dow’s approach to building material ecosystems that value, source and transform waste into circular products.

 Dow’s SURLYN™ REN and SURLYN™ CIR offer two sustainable ionomers grades which pioneer the use of renewable and circular feedstocks.
 The SURLYN™ grades will enable beauty brands and manufacturers to create sustainable and high-quality cosmetic packaging that stands out on the shelves.